Avanade/Beef/samples/My.Hr/README.md

 Within the sample there will two primary entities exposed:
 - **Employee** - being an employee that either is, or was, employed by the ficticous organization.
-- **Performance Review** - being a recording of a number of performance reviews over time.
+- **Performance Review** - being a recording of a number of performance reviews for an employee over time.

 </br>

 ### Employee

-This will represent an employee witin the organization, and house key data such as their name, address, phone number, gender, date of birth, start and termination dates, and a list of up to five emergency contacts.
+This will represent an employee within the organization, and house key data such as their name, address, phone number, gender, date of birth, start and termination dates, and a list of up to five emergency contacts.

 From an endpoint perspective it will support the following.